 All in all, in spite of the rhetoric of the retail apocalypse, we can look back on how 2017 ended on a high note with a massive surge in holiday sales.
 By focusing on innovation at the forefront, digitization single-handedly led the retail industry through a significant transformation in 2017.
 The core element, retail analytics, powered by big data played a fundamental role in digital transformation and revolutionized business operations.

-Moving forward, retailers are applying data analytics into every touchpoint of their business.
-For instance, analytics help in predicting sales, optimizing products on shelves and to enhancing loyalty platforms.
+Moving forward, retailers are applying data analytics to every touchpoint of their business.
+For instance, analytics help in predicting sales, optimizing products on shelves, and enhancing loyalty platforms.
 Coming into 2018, retailers must aim to improvise strategies to overcome any obstacles and continuously adapt to the evolving market.
-Similarly, retailers planning to leverage data analytics should follow market trends to enable in progressing further into the coming years.
+Similarly, retailers planning to leverage data analytics should follow market trends to enable them in progressing further in the coming years.

 Retail Will Evolve From Predictive To Prescriptive Analytics